-A Bordeaux wine is any wine produced in the Bordeaux region of southwest France.
-Bordeaux wine region is centered on the city of Bordeaux, on the Garonne River.
+A Bordeaux wine is any wine produced in the Bordeaux region in southwest France, which is centred on the city of Bordeaux, on both the Left and Right Bank of the Garonne River.

 Bordeaux winemakers produce both white and red wines known as Bordeaux blends.
 A red Bordeaux blend is primarily composed of Cabernet Sauvignon, Merlot, and Cabernet Franc, with smaller portions of Malbec and Petit Verdot (and very occasionally, Carménère).

 The white Bordeaux blend is primarily made of Sauvignon Blanc and Sémillon, with a hint of Muscadelle.